rehypejs/rehype-github/packages/heading/readme.md

 ### `Behavior`

-What to do with the new link to the existing heading (TypeScript type).
+Where to add the new link to the existing heading (TypeScript type).

 You can either prepend or append to the heading.